 Ancient Brines Conference Objectives

-The Brines Across the Solar System: Ancient Brines conference will focus on integrating diverse fields of study, including but not limited to geology, mineralogy, (astro)biology, chemistry, planetary science, and physics with particular interest on the intersections of these fields as they apply to understanding the formation, location, and potential habitability of brines on planetary bodies, as well as any possible biosignatures associated with them.
-Thematically, the conference is focused on four main topics while cementing the discussion around our knowledge of brines throughout the solar system:
+The Brines Across the Solar System: Ancient Brines conference will focus on integrating diverse fields of study, including but not limited to geology, mineralogy, (astro)biology, chemistry, planetary science, and physics.
+Of particular interest are the intersections of these fields as they apply to understanding the formation, location, and potential habitability of ancient brines on planetary bodies and any possible biosignatures that may be observed today.
+Thematically, the conference is focused on four main topics:

 - Evidence for ancient brines

 - Formation of brines on early planetary bodies

 - Role of brines in the origins of life

 In this conference, we hope to address questions such as: